-This post is the first in a series applying machine learning techniques to an energy problem.
-The goal of this series is to develop models to forecast the UK Imbalance Price.
+This post is the start of a series applying machine learning to solving an energy problem.
+The goal of this series is to develop supervised machine learning models to forecast the UK Imbalance Price.

-The Imbalance Price is what generators or suppliers pay for any unexpected imbalance.
+The Imbalance Price is the price of electricity that generators or suppliers pay for imbalance on the UK electricity grid.

 In the UK generators and suppliers (known as Parties) contract with each other for the supply of electricity.
-Generators sell electricity to suppliers who then sell power to end use customers.
+Generators sell electricity to suppliers who then sell electricity to residential, commercial and industrial customers.

 As System Operator National Grid handles real time balancing of the UK grid.
 Parties submit details of their contracts to National Grid one hour before delivery.
 This allows National Grid to understand the expected imbalance.